How can I join AEGEE-Tartu?

 Who can join AEGEE-Tartu?

-Young people aged between 18 to 35 (including).
+Young people aged between 18 to 35 (included).
 We welcome students of all universities and colleges in Tartu, as well as high school students and graduates if they fit into the age limit.
 International and Erasmus students are also welcome to join!

 How much does joining cost?